 Previous Rank: 2; A02:2017-Broken Authentication

 Any web application worth its weight in salt will ensure only authorized users can access their user accounts.
-Unfortunately, Identification and Authentication Failures sometimes occur, leading to hackers gaining access to user accounts.
+Unfortunately, Identification and broken authentication failures sometimes occur, leading to hackers gaining access to user accounts.

 Brute-forcing, credential stuffing, and identity spoofing are standard methods that attackers may use to gain unauthorized access to user accounts.